 The subject of chemistry is fascinating.
-Studying different chemistry fields like Inorganic Chemistry, Organic Chemistry, Physical Chemistry, and Analytical Chemistry, as well as elective subjects such as Analytical methods in Chemistry, Polymer Chemistry, and Industrial Chemicals and Environment is the focus of the BSc Chemistry.
+Studying different chemistry fields like Inorganic Chemistry, Organic Chemistry, Physical Chemistry, and Analytical Chemistry, as well as elective subjects such as Analytical Methods in Chemistry, Polymer Chemistry, and Industrial Chemicals and Environment, is the focus of the BSc Chemistry.

 There is an excellent opportunity for chemical science grads who thoroughly understand the various chemical types, compositions, and characteristics.
-This blog will acquaint you with the multiple courses you can enrol in after earning your BSc in this field in order to learn more about this field of science and develop a successful career in Chemistry.
+This blog will acquaint you with the multiple courses you can enrol in after earning your BSc in this field to learn more about this field of science and develop a successful career in Chemistry.

 Eligibility for B.Sc.
 Chemistry

 Students must satisfy the qualifying requirements before applying to the BSc Chemistry programme.
 The candidate must satisfy all of the requirements.
 The qualifying requirements may range from one university to the next.
 The following are the requirements for a BSc in Chemistry:

 - Prospective students must have a scientific high school degree from a reputed institute with Physics, Chemistry, Maths, or Biology as the major courses, according to the program's eligibility requirements.

 - Candidates who have finished 10+ 2 or equal and received a least 'C' grade in all Grades 11 and 12 topics can apply to the Bachelor of Science program (B.Sc).